Wellness Peer Programs Volunteer Job Description

 Position Description:

-Overall Goal of the Wellness Peer Program: To have UTSC students, under the guidance and support of Health & Wellness Centre, become a reliable resource for their peers by contributing to health promotion initiatives for the purpose of fostering a healthy community.
+Overall Goal of the HealthyU: Wellness Peer Program: To have UTSC students, under the guidance and support of Health & Wellness Centre, become a reliable resource for their peers by contributing to health promotion initiatives for the purpose of fostering a healthy community.

-Role of the Wellness Peer Educators
+Role of the Wellness Peer Program Volunteers:

 Duties and Responsibilities: